Mikrocontroler/firefox-android/android-components/README.md

 ℹ️ For more information **[see the website](https://mozilla-mobile.github.io/android-components/)**.

+Lets see in what we can turn the samples-browser

 A fully-featured reference browser implementation based on the components can be found in the [reference-browser repository](https://github.com/mozilla-mobile/reference-browser).

 # Getting Involved